Who Was Recy Taylor?

 In 2011, Alabama's legislature formally apologized to Taylor for not offering justice.
 The apology stated in part, "[T]he failure to act was, and is, morally abhorrent and repugnant, and that we do hereby express profound regret for the role played by the government of the State of Alabama in failing to prosecute the crimes."

 For Taylor, the decision not to keep quiet was an extraordinarily brave one.
-And by refusing to remain silent, she helped bring attention to the atrocity of black women and sexual violation, something that all too often remained in the shadows.
+By refusing to remain silent, she helped bring attention to the atrocity of black women and sexual violation, something that all too often remained in the shadows.
 As documentary director Nancy Buirski told NBC News, "It is Recy Taylor and rare other black women like her who spoke up first when danger was greatest."

 Given that she took the risk of speaking out, Taylor would likely appreciate that her case continues to be remembered.
 On January 5, 2018, Alabama Representative Terri Sewell spoke to Congress about Taylor's life and legacy.

-At the 2018 Golden Globes, Oprah Winfrey reminded the world of what Taylor had gone through, stating, "I just hope that Recy Taylor died knowing that her truth, like the truth of so many other women who were tormented in those years, and even now tormented, goes marching on."
+At the 2018 Golden Globes, Winfrey reminded the world of what Taylor had gone through, stating, "I just hope that Recy Taylor died knowing that her truth, like the truth of so many other women who were tormented in those years, and even now tormented, goes marching on."
 Later in the month, Winfrey was on assignment for 60 Minutes and coincidentally ended up in Abbeville, where she stopped to pay her respects at Taylor’s grave.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!